aslanok/airflow-etl/README.md

 - Replace placeholder values with your actual credentials.

+- You can configure the config.json file to specify which cities' weather data should be fetched and loaded into PostgreSQL.

 ### 5. Initialize & Start Airflow
 Initialize the database & create default users:
    ```bash